themando/EdainMobile/README.md

 ## Speed Test

 The Speed Test module runs and collects results from speedtest.net, testing the speed and performance of the device's internet connection.
 Tests are run at user-defined intervals (minutes), where class duration is usually 75 minutes and testing interval is typically every 15 minutes.
 Results are aggregated in a common .csv file (speedtest.csv) and may be cleared or exported via Google Drive using the corresponding Clear and Export buttons.

-https://www.speedtest.net/
+The results from first iteration are stored in Firestore. https://www.speedtest.net/

 The Speed Test module uses an unlicensed version of Chaquopy (Python SDK for Android) to run the speedtest.py and run_speedtest.py scripts.
 The unlicensed SDK is fully functional, but apps built with it will display a notification on startup, and will only run for 5 minutes at a time.
 To remove these restrictions, a license is required.